Biology Research Institute

 Explore the dynamic world of biology through cutting-edge research.

 The Wake Forest Summer Immersion Biology Research Institute offers high school students a rare opportunity to explore diverse biological research fields.
 Using hands-on laboratory and field work experiments, this program will immerse students in the many components of biology research.
 Participants will interact with experts and leaders in different areas of biological research each day to learn cutting-edge techniques and to engage with ongoing scientific research projects.
 Participants will explore how biological studies connect on micro and macro levels, examining global change from the smallest organisms to vast ecosystems.
 Students will formulate questions, learn various benchtop and field techniques, collect their own data, and present their findings to their peers.
-This program offers a comprehensive look at biology, sustainability, global change, and more.
+This program offers a comprehensive look at biology, sustainability, scientific research, global change, and more.

 At a Glance